jaakkonikkila/minesweeper/README.md

-# minesweeper is the first project ever made by me and my classmate in the first year of studies in TUNI
+# Minesweeper is the first project ever made by me and my classmate in the first year of studies in TUNI
 COMP.CS.100 Ohjelmointi 1 / Programming 1

 Minesweeper game template